 Since 2000, the City of San Diego, SANDAG and Caltrans have been studying the I-5/SR 56 Interchange in an effort to improve local and regional traffic.
 This regional interchange connects two of San Diego’s most critical north-to-south and east-to-west freeways.

-The I-5/SR 56 Interchange Project proposes to improve the traffic operations on I-5 between Del Mar Heights Road and Carmel Valley Road, and on SR 56 between I-5 and Carmel Country Road.
+The I-5/SR 56 Interchange Project will improve the traffic operations on I-5 between Del Mar Heights Road and Carmel Valley Road, and on SR 56 between I-5 and Carmel Country Road.

 After more than a decade of public input and study, Caltrans completed the Final Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the I-5/SR 56 Interchange Project and selected the Direct Connector/Phased Connectors Alternative as the Preferred Alternative for the project.

 The Phased Connectors Alternative provides near-term traffic improvements on SR 56, while providing flexible construction phasing to minimize temporary impacts to traffic flow, local businesses, and the community.
 Of the five alternatives studied, including a no-build option, the Phased Connectors Alternative provides the greatest improvement to local and regional traffic flow and connectivity, while reducing neighborhood cut-thru traffic.